 Assuming that you have already washed the shirts at a decent temperature and the stain remains then what are your options?
 Well, its either going to be down to some manual work with a scrubbing brush or using some laundry product specifically designed for removing these types of stains.
 Don’t worry though, there are plenty of options for using products that you’ll already have around the house.

-The next step is to put the shirt back in the bowl and rinse off the liquid or soap.
+Step 5: The final step is to put the shirt back in the bowl and rinse off the liquid or soap.
 You can take it out (spinning in the washing machine first though will help remove some of the water) and leave to dry or put in the wash again in the machine.

 The good thing about commercial stain removers though is that you can apply directly to dry clothes and leave for about 5 minutes and the just throw in the wash.
 It is also worth considering your supermarket’s own branded (if they have one) stain remover as they are often just as effective but much cheaper than the bigger brands.
 As with all cleaning products though, make sure you test on a small area first, just in case.